My shopping cart

 Percale Bedding Cons: Wrinkles*.
 Luxury percale sheets look best when they are pressed.
 It's also a crisp fabric; some people don't like their "crunchy" sound.

 *Putting percale sheets on the bed right out of the dryer helps minimize wrinkles.
 Iron the pillowcases, since those will show.

 Sateen sheets are thicker and known for their luster and drape.
-Sateen feels silky and soft to the touch.
+Sateen bedding feels silky and soft to the touch.
 Sateen is a warmer fabric and ideally suited for cooler weather or those who are looking for warmth in their bedding.

 Silk is another option for sheets, with a completely different look-and-feel than either percale or sateen bedding.
 Silk sheets are prized for their beauty and luxurious feel as well as for their unique properties.
 Like hair, silk is protein-based; it's known to be gentle on both hair and skin, Beauty experts tout the restorative properties of sleeping on silk is a wonderful way to minimize both sleep wrinkles and "bed head."
 Silk is hypoallergenic, non-irritating, and breathable, which makes it a good choice for regulating body temperature.

-These are similar to blankets in weight but lend a more sophisticated style.
+These are similar to the luxury blankets in weight but lend a more sophisticated style.
 Coverlets are often a tighter weave and can be woven to a matte finish (a little more casual), or a sateen finish with a slight sheen (a touch more sophisticated).
 Coverlets are usually part of a layered bed, lying between the flat sheet and a duvet cover.
-This makes them quite versatile in transitioning from a summer bed with the coverlet alone, to a winter bed with an added duvet.
+This makes luxury coverlets quite versatile in transitioning from a summer bed with the coverlet alone, to a winter bed with an added duvet.